janpleines/wagtail_tinymce/README.md

 # wagtail_tinymce

-1. Adding new field block type `TinyMCEBlock` in block.py
+1. create new field block TinyMCEBlock (blocks.py)

-2. creating a field TinyMCEArea
+2. create a new field TinyMCEArea (fields.py)

+3. overwrite wagtails admin editor javascript (_editor_js.html)

+    add tinymce js

-3. adding internal link functionality to tinyMCE
+    add wagtail internal link support to tinymce

-4.
+    render editor only on user click

+    some random customization for our needs

+4. add new field block to page model (models.py)